dukenewt/Levels/ROADMAP.md

   - Celebration overlay passes Reduced Motion audit; durations/curves pulled from `AppDesignTokens`.
   - Pipeline and effect tests green and deterministic.
   - No duplicate level‑ups or lost talent choices in offline/retry scenarios (transactional).
+  - After epic completion, users can apply the unlocked theme or navigate to theme management from the celebration sheet.

 - References
   - ADRs: Effect Model (0001), CompletionPipeline (0002), AnimationOrchestrator (0003), Provider Boundaries (0004).